 You step on the scale and nothing has changed.
 “How can this be?” you groan.
-“It’s been 3 weeks, and I’ve eaten more vegetables than a rabbit, swapped ice cream for fruit, and even tried lentil pasta.
+“It’s been 3 weeks, and I’ve eaten more vegetables than a rabbit, swapped ice cream with fruit, and even tried lentil pasta.
 Twice.”

 The frustration mounts.
 You’re eating healthy but not losing weight.